pineapplemachine/ascii23/readme.md

 **As a header-only library:**

-To use ascii23 as a header-only library:
+To use ascii23 as a header-only library (recommended):

 1. Copy `src/ascii23.h` from this repository into your project's include directory.
 2. Write `#include <ascii23.h>` in your source files to include it.